 Failing to provide correct information is a big deal, which could result in severe penalties.
 The situation is even more serious for SaaS businesses selling outside the US, where AutoFile isn’t available.

 This creates an even bigger burden for international TaxJar customers, which leads us nicely onto the next reason SaaS businesses look for an alternative.

 Reason #2: TaxJar doesn’t cover sales taxes globally (so you’re still liable)

 For international SaaS businesses selling outside certain jurisdictions, the situation gets even worse when it comes to filing tax returns.
 TaxJar only covers taxes in the US, Canada, Australia and the EU.

 If you're selling to customers outside of these locations, you'll have to find an alternative to TaxJar for your tax returns.
-Countries such as India, Russia and Australia have some of the highest penalties for incorrect tax filing – even prison. 👮
+Countries such as India and Australia have some of the highest penalties for incorrect tax filing – even prison. 👮

 In these countries - and many others - the SaaS business takes responsibility for collecting the right sales tax, as well as for any tax liabilities.
 You'll need to make sure that you correctly import all the sales data into TaxJar, to produce accurate sales tax calculations.
 If you don't do this right, you’ll be liable for incorrect filings.

 Overall, this situation makes TaxJar a less than ideal fit for SaaS businesses selling globally.

 Reason #3: TaxJar is a complex integration with multiple tools

 As a tax calculation tool, TaxJar is just one part of your overall revenue delivery infrastructure.
 You’ll need to integrate supporting tools on top of it to handle subscriptions and recurring payments.